tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/location.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

-There are is only type of location field: `single_location` `single_location` fields can only hold a single location, including the address properties and a map preview.
+There is only type of location field: `single_location`.

+`single_location` fields can only hold a single location, including the address properties and a map preview.

 In addition to the common field properties, a location field has the following settings: